free of gluten. intolerant of average.

-Gluten-Free, Dairy-Free Spanish-Inspired Stuffed Tomato Appetizer
+Gluten-Free Stuffed Tomato Appetizer (Dairy-Free)

 I’m always looking for interesting and different dishes.
-Lately, I have been exploring Spanish cuisine and have discovered that for us gluten and dairy-free folks, it’s nearly perfect.
-Much of Spanish cooking is gluten-free and dairy-free and, when dairy is used, it’s mostly sheep or goat based, which works very well for me.
+Lately, I have been exploring Spanish cuisine and have discovered that for us gluten- and dairy-free folks, it’s nearly perfect.
+Much of Spanish cooking is gluten-free and dairy-free, and when dairy is used, it’s mostly sheep- or goat-based, which works very well for me.

 For the aioli, instead of making it from scratch, and to make this recipe even quicker and easier, I created a quick aioli (well, more of a flavored mayonnaise) using mayonnaise, garlic, salt, and lemon juice.
 The rest of the ingredients are simply measured and mixed.

 I used Campari Tomatoes, which are sweet, flavorful, and the perfect size for this appetizer dish.
 In the video, I also use grape tomatoes for a small appetizer bite.
-I prefer the larger tomato and Rich preferred the smaller bite.
+I prefer the larger tomato, and Rich preferred the smaller bite.
 Pick the one you love the most or make both!

 If you really want to make this appetizer more fine-dining, peel the tomatoes before stuffing.
-I will tell you that the outside texture of the tomatoes will be quite different and you may consider it “slimy.”
+I will tell you that the outside texture of the tomatoes will be quite different, and you may consider it “slimy.”
 The texture of the bite really changes when the tomato skin is removed.
 It liked it, but Rich was not a fan.
 Here’s how to peel the tomatoes:

 Cut a shallow X in the bottom of each tomato.
 Bring a pot of water to a boil.
 Carefully, drop in the tomatoes and let boil for 30 seconds.
 Remove the tomatoes and place them in an ice bath to cool them quickly.
-When cool enough handle, starting at the X on the bottom, using a paring knife, peel the tomatoes.
+When cool enough to handle, starting at the X on the bottom, using a paring knife, peel the tomatoes.

 Gluten-Free Victoria Wolf

-Spanish-Inspired Stuffed Tomato Appetizer
+Gluten-Free Spanish-Inspired Stuffed Tomato Appetizer

 Victoria